-Transfer paper is a specialist paper that can be used in most printers, allowing the freedom to print any design and to have spares ready printed for use later.
-Normally A4 in size, it consists of several layers e.g one for the printed design to go on, a paper backing and a glue sheet with the adhesive.
-Remember to print designs mirror image so that the design is the required way round on the skin!
+Transfer paper is a specialist paper that can be used in most printers, therefore allowing the freedom to print any design you like.
+It also means you can print spares ready for use later.
+The paper is normally A4 in size and consists of several layers; for example, one layer for the printed design to go on, a paper backing and a glue sheet with the adhesive.
+Remember to print designs as a mirror image, so that the design is the required way round on the skin!

 Where to buy: The Magic Touch transfer paper

 Professional makeup products to create tattoos have a high pigment content, come in the colours used in real tattoos, are designed to last and withstand various conditions, like heat, sweat and water.
 Tattoo makeup come as solid dry colours (activated by alcohol), liquid colours (ready to use) and as tattoo pens.